-Try to use it on another PC
+3. Try to Use it on Another PC

-Reinstall the drivers
+4. Reinstall the Drivers

-- Click Uninstall.
-Click Ok.
+- Click Uninstall and the click Ok.

 - Disconnect your storage media and restart your PC.

-- Open My Computer or This PC.
+- Open My Computer or This PC in File Explorer.

 - Click Restore Device Defaults in the popup window.

-Repair corrupted Pen Drive or SD card using CMD
+7. Repair corrupted Pen Drive or SD card using CMD

 - Connect the corrupted pen drive or SD card to your computer.